N. Korea summit back on, Trump says after meeting Kim envoy - Journal du Cameroun

 Washington is determined that Kim should agree to what US officials call the “complete, verifiable and irreversible” end of North Korea’s nuclear weapons and intercontinental missile programs.

-Kim says he is committed to “denuclearization” in some form, but he is expected to demand security guarantees — one of which could be an formal end to the conflict with the US and South Korea.
+Kim says he is committed to “denuclearization” in some form, but he is expected to demand security guarantees in return.

 Most expert observers are skeptical that even an unprecedented summit between the two leaders can lead to a rapid breakthrough, and Trump admitted it would be a long and difficult process.